Designed self-assembly of programmable colloidal atom-electron equivalents: Results

 with the free energy of bound EEs

-To demonstrate the entropy driven PAE-PAE interactions in many-body systems, we perform $NVT$ MC simulations with the effective interaction from Eq.~\ref{eq:U_eff} and \ref{eq:F_att} for an equimolar binary mixture of PAEs at the packing fraction $\eta = 4N\pi R^3 / 3V = 0.094$ with various $\beta \Delta G $ and $\lambda$, where we consider a PAE as a singlet if there is no bridge formed with other PAEs (see SM Sec.~III~\cite{supinfo2}).
-As shown in Fig.~\ref{fig3} (c), the singlet fraction decreases and reaches a plateau with decreasing $\beta \Delta G$, following the same trend as the pair interaction (Fig~\ref{fig3}(a,b)).
+To demonstrate the entropy driven PAE-PAE interactions in many-body systems, we perform $NVT$ MC simulations with the effective interaction from Eq.~\ref{eq:U_eff} and \ref{eq:F_att} for an equimolar binary mixture of PAEs at the packing fraction $\eta = 4N\pi R^3 / 3V = 0.094$ with various $\beta \Delta G $ and $\lambda$ (see \rt{Supplementary Material} Sec.~IV.B~\cite{supinfo2}).
+As shown in Fig.~\ref{fig3}(c), the \rt{percentage of unbridged PAEs } decreases and reaches a plateau with decreasing $\beta \Delta G$, following the same trend as the pair interaction (Fig~\ref{fig3}(a,b)). \rt{Additional many-body simulations at higher packing fractions ($\eta =$ 0.094–0.282, Fig. S1) show the same unbridged-fraction trends, confirming that our conclusions are insensitive to the PAE concentration.}